pytorch/PiPPy/README.md

     * Implement explicit backward invocation
     * Gradient checkpointing support
 * `RemoteInterpreter` splits an input mini-batch into micro-batches and interprets the top-level `Pipe` graph, issuing `invoke` calls to the associated `PipeStageExecutors` to orchestrate execution of the program in a pipelined fashion.
+* Async RPC to yield the RPC callee to the scheduler

 # A Note About Correctness Testing